 Coma Information From the Head Injury Lawyers at De Caro & Kaplen LLP

 There are three states of unconsciousness known as coma, vegetative state and the minimal conscious state.
-The recovery from this form of brain damage is very variable between persons.
+The recovery from this form of brain damage is variable between persons.
 Individuals often progress from one state into the next.
-The medical profession is still trying to understand why some persons with this type of brain injury recover and why others with a similar degree of brain damage do not.
+The medical profession is trying to understand why some persons with this type of brain injury recover and why others with a similar degree of brain damage do not.

-Frequently individuals with severe traumatic brain injuries and disorders of consciousness are misdiagnosed as to their true level of consciousness awareness.
+Frequently individuals with severe traumatic brain injuries and disorders of consciousness are misdiagnosed as to their true level of conscious awareness.
 If you find that you have been mistreated after a harmful brain injury accident, our Head Injury Lawyers will provide the legal assistance you need for adequate compensation

 Definition of Coma: